 VEGA OF GARTH is believed to be one of the last of the gaff rigged 35ft Sole Bay class to be built.
 She was built in 1965 for a Liverpool barrister, who kept her until 1991 at Garth, next to Bangor, on the Menai Strait in N Wales.
 Gordon Armstrong is not well known as a yacht builder, but he had an excellent reputation as a builder of fine fishing boats for the Yorkshire coast, and the few yachts he did build before handing the yard over to John Ley, pricipally known for his Scarborough One Design, were very successful and have lasted well.

 Since then, VEGA has been maintained by Tim Gilmore at Wooden Ships Forever in Birdham Pool and has cruised Normandy, the Channel Islands and Brittany, and the south east coast of England.
-Two years ago he owners were approached by Handmade Films, who had seen the vessel in Dover.
+In 2016 the owners were approached by Handmade Films, who had seen the vessel in Dover.
 She took part in filming for 'Darkest Hour' off Eastbourne, and surprisingly, was chosen to be shown in the film heading out for the evacuation of Dunkirk.
 WW2 was before her time, but her design in 1965 was very traditional and she fitted the part.

 Own this vessel?